 - Receive a certificate of completion signed by active researchers noting each student’s accomplishments

 - Participate in a unique variety of interactive, hands-on science learning activities

 - Form direct links to scientists researching and conserving marine mammals around the world

-To apply, please visit the link below to purchase registration for 1 of the 2 weeks being offered this summer.
+To apply, please visit the link below to register.
 Once registered, we will follow up with an informational e-mail on details of the course, how to access content, and a detailed schedule for the week!
-Please do not hesitate to contact us at email@example.com if you have any questions.
+Please do not hesitate to contact us at firstname.lastname@example.org if you have any questions.

 Here is YOUR opportunity to engage in this unique and exciting marine mammals course.